Tips for Writing an APA Annotated Bibliography Correctly

 - Indent the annotations 0.5 inches from the left margin

 - Double space the document, making sure you leave no space between the entries.

 Writing the Annotations Step by Step

 Before writing the annotations of the bibliography, several things should come to mind.
 First, you should start with the right sources.
-Talk to your professor about the correct sources suited for your project or research work.
+Talk to your professor about the correct sources suited for your project or research work and ask about writemyessayonline.
 The annotated bibliography should only contain relevant sources, which means that you need to spend considerable amounts of time doing the research work first.